 Critters can easily squeeze in through cracks in your ductwork or travel through the vents into your house, grow in population and spread through all the rooms.
 When this happens, most people turn to pesticides or insecticides.
 However, if you fail to address the source of entry, the bugs problem is more likely to reoccur.
 Note that you should never attempt spraying pesticides into the AC vents.
 It’s unlikely to kill the bugs since most of them hide deep down the unit, and the spray will only cover a small distance.
 Once you turn on the AC, it will recirculate pesticides particles back into the house, which can be very dangerous when inhaled.
 Such chemicals also take a longer time to dissipate.
 Instead, address the issue by sealing any gaps and cleaning your unit often.

-If the problem persists, seek professional assistance from C & C Heating & Air Conditioning.
+If the problem persists, seek professional assistance from C & C Heating and Air Conditioning.
 Our company offers air conditioners and heating systems installation, repair and maintenance services.
 We also provide water heaters, air filtration systems, duct cleaning, humidifiers, UV lights and ductless mini-splits services in Metro Detroit, MI, and the nearby areas.
 Give us a call now to book an appointment